2dfeta/LamViet/README.md

-have some file take from Null~fire
+have a file take from Null~fire